Aliases for HIST1H2AH Gene

 GeneCards Summary for HIST1H2AH Gene

 HIST1H2AH (Histone Cluster 1 H2A Family Member H) is a Protein Coding gene.
-Diseases associated with HIST1H2AH include Wilson-Turner X-Linked Mental Retardation Syndrome and Syndromic X-Linked Intellectual Disability.
-Among its related pathways are Metabolism of proteins and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with HIST1H2AH include Wilson-Turner X-Linked Mental Retardation Syndrome and Syndromic Intellectual Disability.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2AL.
+An important paralog of this gene is HIST1H2AM.

 UniProtKB/Swiss-Prot for HIST1H2AH Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.